bill-auger/loopidity/CONTRIBUTING.md

 All files in the Loopidity code-base are distributed as [Free Software][free-sw] and [Free Culture][free-culture] under the terms of the [version 3 of the GNU General Public License][gpl] (GPLv3).
 To this end, it is necessary for all contributions to be offered under a GPL-compatible license.
 If no license is specified, the contribution will be considered to be under the same license as Loopidity.

 In short, this means that as a contributor, you allow others to copy, distribute, and modify their copies or your work; provided that they extend this privilege to others, and credit you as the original author.
 This implies that all source files are made available in their respective preferred forms for modification.
 For source code, that is simply the source code itself.
 For multimedia and documentation, this is all individual source files and/or editor project files in addition to any "mixed-down" binary artifacts.
-Refer to the [blobs README][blobs-readme] for details.
+Refer to the [multimedia README][data-readme] for details.

 ### Contribution Licensing Terms